 “The dullness of Old Point was startled today by the announcement that a suspicious looking vessel; supposed to be ‘the Merrimac’, looking like a submerged house, with the roof only above water, was moving down from Norfolk by the channel in front of the Sewells Point batteries.” – the New York Times, March 10, 1862.

 On today’s date, March 9 in 1862, these two very strange and highly ungraceful looking ships – the United States Navy’s “Monitor” and the Confederate Navy’s “Virginia”, formerly the U.S.S.
 “Merrimack” slugged it out at Hampton Roads, off the coast of Virginia, and made naval history.
 These two ships were “Ironclads” – their sides were covered with iron.
 The rest of the world’s naval vessels were all made of wood.
 This was the first time that Ironclad ships, which could blow wooden ships to smithereens while remaining untouchable themselves had ever engaged in combat.
-The future had been thrust forward in this war, and from this moment on, all other naval ships were obsolete.
+The future had been thrust forward in this war, and from this moment on, all other naval ships were on

 The Norfolk Navy Yard Burns!